 - Rest around 60 seconds from a set to another.

-To summarize all, I would say that these resistance bands will help you to:
+These resistance bands will help you to:

 - always keep good form